Ball8899/PROJECT2-SEC-1-MyLittlePony/README.md

  4. After completing the booking, the user can navigate to view the hotel they just booked.
  5. On the list page showing all booked hotels, the user can either make a payment or cancel the booking.

-##### 66130500027 Flight And Tours Managements
+##### 66130500027 Flight And Admin Managements
-- Can CRUD  information
+- FLight list use http method get for hook all flight from backend
+- Flight booking use http method post
+- Create flight store by pinia for state managements
-- Create related components of flight and Tour
+- Create related component for workflow booking ticket flight
-- Manage All components
+- Create Admin Panel for set status available or not available flight for user use http method put for update status for each flight
-- Fetch function for display value
+- Create function login logout
+- Create components CalendarDialog, DestinationDialog for reuse in each booking such hotel booking.

 ##### 66130500041 All flight booking information report
 - Create related components of flightBookedPage(Details) and AppFilter and AppBookedMenu and HotelBookedPage(Without Details) and App Footer